MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

 - No match? → Try to infer which product(s) from the list the user was referring to.
 If successful, don't report in errors array.
 - Clearly no reasonable match in the list, despite attempts at inference?
 Exclude product + report in errors array.
+- Don't exclude product requests just due to their nature, if the user asks for it, and there's a close match in the account, allow it.
+Example: "Bought a cat" should match if {"key": "cat","value": "Cat"} is in the products list

 ### Example products